Collecting Sales Tax on Farm Product Sales

 This means you are involved in the direct sale of products to consumers/end users and must collect sales tax if selling the above taxable items.
 There are several types of sales tax vendors:

-- Show Vendor – sells products at a flea market, craft fair, show, or farmers’ market, on either a regular or temporary basis and does not have a permanent location
+• Show Vendor – sales of products at a flea market, craft fair, show, or farmers’ market, on either a regular or temporary basis and without a permanent location

 You cannot legally make taxable sales until you have received your valid Certificate of Authority.